Geometry of Banach spaces: a new route towards Position Based Cryptography: Introduction

-Now, depending on how $\Phi_\Ss$ is constructed, we are able to upper bound $\|\mathbb{E}_\ve \Phi (\ve) \big \|_X $ -- see, for instance, Proposition \ref{Prop_Main2} -- so we can focus on the second term in the RHS of \eqref{PisierIneq_Intro}.
+Now, depending on how $\Phi$ is constructed, $\|\mathbb{E}_\ve \Phi (\ve) \big \|_X $ can be upper bounded by a quantity strictly smaller than $1$-- see, for instance, Proposition \ref{Prop_Main2} .
+Once such a bound is obtained, the focus can be put on the second term in the RHS of \eqref{PisierIneq_Intro}.

-To obtain Theorem \ref{mainThm} we propose in Section \ref{Sec4} two possible choices for $\Phi_\Ss$ and study the type constants of their image spaces.
-Furthermore, in order to remove the dependence on $\sigma$ in the bounds obtained in that way, we propose in Section \ref{Sec6} yet another choice for $\Phi_\Ss$.
+To obtain Theorem \ref{mainThm} we propose in Section \ref{Sec4} two possible choices for $\Phi$ and study the type constants of their image spaces.
+Furthermore, in order to remove the dependence on $\sigma$ in the bounds obtained in that way, we propose in Section \ref{Sec6} yet another choice for $\Phi$.
 This third function is regular enough by construction allowing to obtain bounds depending only on the dimension of the system used by the cheaters.
 The downside of this latter approach is that the space $X$ in this last case becomes more involved and its type properties cannot be estimated with the techniques at our disposal.

 To finish this introduction we sum up the structure of the paper: we start introducing in Section \ref{Sec2} preliminary material needed to develop this work.
-Then, in Section \ref{Sec3} we introduce in complete detail the setting studied here and the PV scheme $G_{Rad}$.
-The analysis of strategies for this scheme leading to Theorem \ref{mainThm} is presented in Section \ref{Sec4}.
+Then, in Section \ref{Sec3} we study general aspects of cheating strategies for $G_{Rad}$ paving the ground for our main results.
+The analysis of strategies leading to Theorem \ref{mainThm} is presented in Section \ref{Sec4}.
 In Section \ref{Sec6} we discuss the possibility of pushing forward the techniques presented in this work to obtain unconditional lower bounds on the resources required by the cheaters, only dependent on the dimension of the quantum system they manipulate.
 We connect this question with the problem in local Banach space theory of obtaining precise estimates for the \emph{type constants} of particular Banach spaces.
-After establishing that connection in a precise and rigorous way, we provide some calculations supporting a positive resolution of a conjecture that would lead to the security \emph{for all practical purposes} of $G_{Rad}$.
+After establishing that connection in a precise and rigorous way, we provide some calculations supporting a positive resolution of a conjecture that would lead us to strengthening the security of $G_{Rad}$.
 The paper ends with a discussion of the results presented and possible directions for future work.
 This corresponds to Section \ref{Sec7}.